forestbiotech-lab/miRPursuit/Programs.md

 </ul>

 <ul><strong>extract_lcscience_inserts.sh _</strong>
-<br>Description: The libraries in [.fastq.gz] format are extracted and converted to fasta.
+<br>(Deprecated-Soon to be removed) Description: The libraries in [.fastq.gz] format are extracted and converted to fasta.
 Fastq quality scores are ploted.
 The template arguments is necessary if a range of lib are given.
 <br>The template must be a substring of the file preceading the lib number.
 Template + lib number should identify only one file in the inserts_dir _directory
 <ul>Configs: config/workdir.cfg